qll/qllbot/README.md

 	add_command('hello', print_helloworld)
-Okay let us analyse the code: The first two lines are just standard python stuff (there is a shebang line, because it makes debugging easier). qllbot.Registry is very important, because it adds functions like add_command() or subscribe() to the module.
-In line 6 a python function named print_helloworld starts.
-It recieves one parameter.
+Okay let's analyse the code: The first two lines are just standard python stuff (there is a shebang line, because it makes debugging easier). qllbot.Registry is very important, because it adds functions like add_command() or subscribe() to the module.
+In line 6 a python function named print_helloworld starts and it recieves one parameter.
 This parameter is everything that is followed by your command as a string.

 Example: #hello world -> param = 'world', #hello -> param = ''.